ZaphodAndo/scribejs/README.md

   person: ["Sylvan", "Kieran", "Tej", "Jon", "AJ"]
 };

-// Initalise ScribeJS and pass in the datasets. const scribe = new Scribe(datasets);
+// Initalise Scribe and pass in the datasets. const scribe = new Scribe(datasets);

 // Call the generator function and pass in the sentence we want to randomise.